vrozen/vrozen.github.io/_posts/2024-03-18-Workshop-at-Actieffabriek.md

 held on Thursday March 21st 2024
 at the Amsterdam Univesity of Applied Sciences.
-As part of the program, from 15:30 to 16:20, we will host a workshop on *Desiging Games for Education*.
+As part of the program, from 15:30 to 16:20, we will host a workshop on *Game Design for Education*.

 Together with particiants, we will explore how to support learning *by making games*.